↑

 Veggie Egg Bake

-If I have veggies that need to be used, say hello to your new favorite way to use them up!
-Egg bakes are quick to prepare and a perfect way to transform leftovers into something new.
-My veggie egg bake is on regular rotation in our house!
+If you have veggies that need to be used, say hello to your new favorite recipe!
+Egg bakes are quick to prepare and a perfect way to transform leftovers into something completely new.
+My veggie egg bake is on regular rotation in our house.

 Veggie Egg Bake Recipe